IbrahimElshafey/ResumableFunction/ReadMe.md

 //No other state saved just the FunctionData and Function author must keep that in mind.

-//We can't depend on automatic serialize for state becuse compiler may remove fields and variables we defined. public class ProjectApproval : ResumableFunction<ProjectApprovalContextData>
+//We can't depend on automatic serialize for state becuse compiler may remove fields and variables we defined. public class ProjectApproval : ResumableFunction<ProjectApprovalFunctionData>
 {
 	//any inherited ResumableFunction must implement 'RunFunction'
 	protected override async IAsyncEnumerable<EventWaitingResult> RunFunction()